Transformations of High-Level Synthesis Codes for High-Performance Computing: Introduction

 This is shown in \figureref{pipeline_characteristics}.
 The time to execute all $N$ iterations with clock rate $f\;[\si{\cycles\per\second}]$ of this pipeline is thus $C/f$.

 For two pipelines in sequence that both consume and produce $N$ elements, the latency is additive, while the initiation interval is decided by the ``slowest'' actor:

 When $I_0{=}I_1$ this corresponds to a single, deeper pipeline.
-For large $N$, the latencies are negligible, so a deeper pipeline increases pipeline parallelism by adding more computations, \emph{without increasing the runtime}.
-We are thus interesting building deep, perfect pipelines to maximize performance.
+For large $N$, the latencies are negligible, so this deeper pipeline increases pipeline parallelism by adding more computations \emph{without increasing the runtime}; and without introducing additional off-chip memory traffic. \textbf{We are thus interested in building deep, perfect pipelines to maximize performance and minimize off-chip data movement.}